fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ## Techno/Functional Foods

 ### 7: **Optional Essay Drafts Due.
 Same format as Essay #2; Remember to review the [critique writing guide](http://fredgibbs.net/courses/etc/critique-writing-guide).**  _Food Politics_, 295-314; skim 315-337.
+Reading Guide: Be prepared to discuss the following questions in both specific and general terms (that is, drawing from particular examples presented in the chapter AND synthsizing them): What were the original reasons for fortification?
+How much did fortification help?
+What emerged as potential problems?
+Drawing together some of our recent readings: What are larger dangers associated with fortification in general?
+Is fortification a good idea?
+To what extent do we see the "two cultures" model at work with fortification?

 ### 9: *Nutritionism*, "Functional Foods: Nutritional Engineering, Marketing and Corporate Nutritionism," 191-214.